memorileak/known/content/-skip-list.md

 ## Insertion

 To insert new element into the Skip List, we find the appropriate position in the bottom layer, insert the element in that position, and promote it through upper layers using coin flips.
+Consider adding a new layer if the number of elements has grown beyond the limit, in this example, when $log_2~n~\approx~4$.

 Let's insert 6 to this Skip List: